rancher/windows/docs/active-directory/core-concepts/01-active-directory-details-and-definitions.md

 Active Directory Domain Services (AD DS, or more simply just AD for Active Directory) is a storage and management mechanism for everything related to a collection of resources within a computer network.
 This includes users, files, network configurations, and devices like physical computers and printers.
 Administrators can modify the Active Directory and remotely manage all the components currently tracked at once.
-In its simplest terms, AD is used to logically represent an organizations resources and users and enforce policies and behaviors across them.
+In its simplest terms, **AD is used to logically represent an organizations resources and users and enforce policies and behaviors across them.**

 AD Includes the following features

 - Data schemas which enforce particular requirements onto AD data
-- A global catalog of data
+- A global catalog of all data
-- Query and Indexing mechanisms for finding and publishing data
+- Query and Indexing mechanisms for finding and publishing specific data
-- Database replication to BDCs
+- Database replication to various Domain Controllers (DC)

 ### AD Storage Structure